Introduction to Eddie Hall, the King of Deadlift

 #17.
 For every exercise you do, end with your highest weight you can move.

 #18.
 Don't go back for more reps at a lighter weight.
 Once your muscle gets used to lifting heavy, why go backward?

 #21.
 Use a deadlift bar that has the proper tensile strength for competitive deadlifting.

 #22.
-Eddie recommends the Texas deadlift bar.
-He pulled 500kg for a world record that still stands using the Texas bar.
+Eddie recommends the Buddy Capps Texas Deadlift Bar Made in USA He pulled 500kg for a world record that still stands using the Texas bar.

 Whether you want to deadlift a thousand pounds or dramatically change your body, use these 23 Eddie Hall deadlift program tips to improve your technique and strength.

 If you are a deadlift beginner and need to lose weight first, use this guide to lose 20 lbs in 3 months.
 Once you are ready to deadlift, try out this beginner deadlift training routine and 12-week program.

 When you want to know the best deadlift tips, learn from the King of the deadlift, Eddie Hall.

 Please comment/modify/suggest improvements to 23 Eddie Hall Deadlift Program tips.